 You spot a large colorful sign or sticker with lots of big letters and even bigger numbers on it.
 It’s unmistakably an offer: buy, buy, buy!

 Sometimes these offers aren’t always the best deals.
-Similar products at full price are still cheaper than what’s on offer; those tantalizing signs and stickers are there to dupe us into thinking that this particular offer is the best.
+Similar products at full price are still cheaper than what’s on offer.
+Those tantalizing signs and stickers are there to dupe us into thinking that this particular offer is the best.
 Even those nice big displays at the end of aisles aren’t always items on offer.
-They’re at full price but they’re made to look like they’re on offer!
+They’re made to look like they’re on offer but are actually at full price!

-Shockingly, research done by Which?, a UK consumer association, found that most offers made little to no savings whatsoever, and 10% of multibuy offers in British supermarkets were actually more expensive than if bought singularly or when not on offer.
+Shockingly, research done by Which?, a UK consumer association, found that most offers made little to no savings whatsoever.
+10% of multibuy offers in British supermarkets were actually more expensive than if bought singularly or when not on offer.

 How do grocery stores get away with this?
 Well, it’s easy when 37% of customers automatically assume that multibuys are cheaper and therefore don’t check the price per unit.
 When you remember that you stop making logical choices after 23 minutes, you can see how easy it is to be fooled by these offers.